 According to recent data4, in 2022, the national average monthly health insurance premium for an ACA silver plan without premium tax credits was $541 for single coverage.

-Family plan costs will vary based on family size, of course.
+Family plan premium rates will vary based on family size, of course.
 But, a family of three3 can expect to pay an average of $1,362 for an unsubsidized family silver plan.

-Depending on your annual income level and other necessary information, you may qualify for premium tax credits and cost-saving government subsidies through the Marketplace, which can help you purchase affordable health insurance coverage on your own.
+Depending on your annual income level and other necessary information, you may qualify for premium tax credits and cost-saving federal government subsidies through the marketplace, which can help you purchase affordable health insurance coverage on your own.

 Individual health insurance vs. group health insurance cost

-When you compare individual and group plan costs, it’s easy to see that an individual health insurance plan tends to be more affordable than employer-sponsored group health insurance.
+When you compare individual and group plan costs, it’s easy to see individual health insurance plans tend to be more affordable than employer-sponsored group health insurance.

 Individual health insurance premiums costs